nightjuggler/math/README.md

 A script for analyzing [Goldbach partitions](https://en.wikipedia.org/wiki/Goldbach's_conjecture).

-Currently testing the following observation/conjecture and its implications:
+Currently testing the following observation/conjecture (December 31, 2019) and its implications:

 For every prime P, there exists a threshold N such that every even number > N is the sum of two primes > P.